totemo/watson/README.md

 Watson has been tested for compatibility with:

-* Minecraft 1.4.2 with ModLoader 1.4.2
+* Minecraft 1.4.5 with ModLoader 1.4.5
-* WorldEditCUI for 1.4.2 (when that is available)
+* WorldEditCUI for 1.4.5
-* Rei's Minimap for 1.4.2, version 3.2_05
+* Rei's Minimap for 1.4.5, version 3.2_05
-* Optifine 1.4.2_HD_U_A7
+* Optifine 1.4.5_HD_U_D3
 * LiteLoader for Minecraft 1.4.2
-* Macro/Keybind Mod 0.9.5 - but note that commands originating here bypass the Watson command interpreter and go direct to the server.
+* Macro/Keybind Mod 0.9.6.1 - but note that commands originating here bypass the Watson command interpreter and go direct to the server.
 * MagicLauncher